mhio/pinky/doc/API.md

 <a name="waitFor"></a>

 ## waitFor(timeout_ms, condition_fn, options) ⇒ <code>object</code>
-<p>Wait unit a timestamp for some condition function to become truthey.
+<p>Wait until a timestamp for some condition function to become truthey.
 Can be an async or standard function</p>

 **Kind**: global function
 **Throws**: